Logiqx/gps-details/docs/devices/garmin/watches/quatix.md

 This page lists the GNSS chipsets that are used in the Garmin quatix watches.

-The quatix is similar to the [fēnix](fenix.md) / [epix](epix.md), but with some additional boating features and less recreational features.
+The quatix watches are essentially a [fēnix](fenix.md) or [epix](epix.md), but with some additional boating features and less recreational features.

 The various models are listed in reverse-chronological order.
 The release dates are generally from Garmin announcements.